Bookmark and Share Printer Friendly Team Member Info

 Not An Undergrad At UCSB (SBCC Students, Westmont Students and UCSB Grad Students)

 • Westmont students should get a Westmont team started.
-If you're a Westmont student please contact the Westmont Student Life Office to get information about starting a club and look for their Facebook group.
+If you're a Westmont student please contact the Westmont Student Life Office to get information about starting a club.

-• UCSB Grad students may play for the UCSB A, B or Novice teams if they have WCLA eligiblity remaining.
+• UCSB Grad students may play for the UCSB A or B teams if they have WCLA eligiblity remaining.
 Contact head coach Paul Ramsey.

 • Adult post-collegiate players may go to the Santa Barbara Lacrosse Association (SBLA) website to find out about adult teams in Santa Barbara County.